urban-tep/DDF-SDD/source/design/PUMA/index.rst

 PostGIS database contains geographical data itself and is bound to Geonode system.
 MongoDB contains various configurations and abstractions of the real data.

+External API
+^^^^^^^^^^^^

+At the current moment PUMA doesn’t offer capabilities for integration with other services.
+It is tool which was mainly meant to be used by the end user.
+The only supported integration is import of the data into the tool using GeoServer REST API.

+In order to support integration with other services, we will provide API for configuring the state of the User Interface and choosing the relevant data sets.
+This API will be modelled according to the guidelines in the OGC OWS Context Conceptual Model.
+This API will be implemented in the PUMA in the implementation phase.

+The API will offer to store some queried state in which case the request will return an id of current state.
+It will also allow user to display the PUMA in the requested state.
+It doesn’t matter whether the PUMA will be opened using link in separate tab or injected into the iframe in any page.

+To enable TEP data visulization in PUMA, following steps are assumed:

+- PORTAL component / DATA PROVIDERs shall push the data (process results) using PUMA exposed GeoServer REST API into PUMA local storage (PostgreSQL, filesystem) - vector datasets shall be stored in the PostgreSQL (with PostGIS extension), raster datasets shall be stored in the file system
+- PUMA application provides API to define which data to be visualised and the type of visualisation (choropleth, disperse diagram, column chart, pie chart, …)
+- This API shall be called from PORTAL environment in a form of URI

 Common request workflow
 ^^^^^^^^^^^^^^^^^^^^^^^